hitchyjs/hitchyjs.org/source/extensions/discovery.md

 ## Finding and Loading Extensions

-All extensions get loaded on hitchy's bootstrap.
+All extensions get loaded on Hitchy's bootstrap.
 Thus all extensions are loaded prior to handling first request.
-Any folder in your project's **node_modules** is tested for containing **hitchy.json** file and considered hitchy extension then.
+Any folder in your project's **node_modules** is tested for containing **hitchy.json** file and considered Hitchy extension then.
 This file must be located in root folder of extension and contains the extension's _static meta information_.

 Hitchy is loading any extension by "requiring" its folder.
 Thus you must provide a main script named **index.js** in root folder of your extension or name any other main script in your extension's **package.json** file.